erinaldi/academic-kickstart/content/home/research.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Research"
-subtitle = "A brief overview of my reaserch topics."
+subtitle = "A brief overview of my research topics."

 weight = 40